Ryan Harrow

-Ryan Harrow (born April 22, 1991) is an American professional basketball player for Béliers de Kemper of the LNB Pro B. Harrow finished his NCAA college career with the Georgia State Panthers, and is regarded as one of the greatest Panther basketball players ever.
+Ryan Harrow (born April 22, 1991) is an American professional basketball player.
+Harrow finished his NCAA college career with the Georgia State Panthers, and is regarded as one of the greatest Panther basketball players ever.
 He plays the point guard position.

 Prep career

 Harrow played for Walton High School in Marietta, Georgia.
 As a junior, he averaged 27.8 points, 6.0 assists, and 3.1 steals.
 That year, he was named a Georgia 5A all-state first-team selection and Mr. Cobb County Basketball.
 His senior year, he averaged a county-high 31.4 points and was named the Georgia Gatorade Player of the Year, the Georgia 5A Player of the Year, and Mr. Cobb County Basketball for the second time.
 Harrow finished with more than 2,000 career points in just three years at Walton (he played a portion of his sophomore year at Concord (N.C.)
 Cannon School).
 Coming out of high school, Harrow was ranked the 25th-best overall prospect by Scout.com, the No. 8 point guard, and a five-star prospect.
 According to Rivals.com, he was ranked the No. 19 player nationally and No. 7 point guard.
 He was also ranked No. 39 on the ESPNU 100 list.